Biloela: Township of Biloela

-The name Biloela is generally believed to come from an Aboriginal word (possibly from the Sydney area) for cockatoo.
+The name Biloela is generally believed to come from an Aboriginal word (possibly from the Sydney area) for "white cockatoo".
 The Government dockyards in Sydney were known as Biloela during 1871–1913 in an endeavour to remove the perceived stigma of the prior Cockatoo Island convict establishment.

 The town was gazetted in 1924; it was on the Rannes-Monto railway line.
 Land sales were held in Rannes in December 1924.

 Biloela Post Office opened by January 1925.

 Biloela Provisional School opened on 22 June 1925 and become Biloela State School in 1928.
 An opportunity class commenced on 29 January 1975, becoming a special education unit in January 1979.
 On 4 February 1957, a secondary department was opened, closing when Biloela State High School opened on 28 January 1963.

 Callide Bridge State School opened 10 June 1929 but had a number of name changes in 1929 including Melton and Raeworth before becoming Raedon State School.
-It closed in1959.
+It closed in 1959.
 It was at 11 Teys Road (24.3662°S 150.4985°E), now within Biloela but on the locality boundary with Dakenba.

 St Joseph's Catholic Primary School was established by the Sisters of Mercy and opened on 31 January 1939.
 The Sisters operated the school until 1980 when the first lay principal was appointed.

 The first open-cut mine was established in 1942.

 In 1963, work began on the Callide Power Station.